Saluev/suppgram/docs/usage/all_in_one_cli.md

                                   essageConverter]
   --help                          Show this message and exit.
 ```
-It is recommended to prefer environment variables over command line arguments
+It is recommended to prefer environment variables or files over command line arguments
 for sensitive data, e.g. for SQLAlchemy URI if it contains username and/or password.

 Details on particular integrations (SQLAlchemy, MongoDB, Telegram, PubNub, ...) are